 Mark-to-market.
 Adjusting the value of an asset to its market value, reflecting in the process unrealized gains or losses.

 Master Repurchase Agreement.
-A widely accepted standard agreement form published by the Securities Industry and Financial Markets Association (SIFMA) that is used to govern and document Repurchase Agreements and protect the interest of parties in a repo transaction.
+A widely accepted standard agreement form published by the Securities Industry and Financial Markets Association (SIFMA) that is used to govern and document repurchase agreements and protect the interest of parties in a repo transaction.

 Maturity Date.
 Date on which principal payment of a financial obligation is to be paid.